Bikes

 Figure 2: Stephen Robert’s charming documentation

 A.k.a.
-Those original 80s/90s solar powered computer bikes that I always forget the names of.
+Those original ’80s/’90s solar-powered computer bikes whose names I always forget.

-The names I’m looking for are… Winnebiko and BEHEMOTH, created by Technomad, Steven K. Roberts a.k.a. microship.
-He went on to make boats that are even more ridiculously geeked out than were his bikes.
+The names I’m looking for are… Winnebiko and BEHEMOTH, created by Technomad Steven K. Roberts, a.k.a. microship.
+He later built boats that were even more ridiculously geeked-out than his bikes.

 Borrell.
 2016.
 The Bicycle Problem That Nearly Broke Mathematics.”
 Nature News.